AdaCore/gnatstudio/docs/users_guide/compilation.rst

 The ability to work with two compilers has impacts on the remote mode
 configuration: paths defined here are local paths so they have no meaning on the server side.
-To handle the case of using a specific compiler version on the remote side while using wanting up-to-date tools, GPS does the following when both a remote compilation server is defined and the multiple toolchains mode is in use:
+To handle the case of using a specific compiler version on the remote side while wanting up-to-date tools on the local side, GPS does the following when both a remote compilation server is defined and the multiple toolchains mode is in use:

 * The compiler path is ignored when a remote build server is defined.
 All compilation actions are performed normally on the build server.